Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Model

-At the individual level, information monotone scores can be used to identify unreliable labelers or LLM cheaters.
+At the individual level, information monotone scores can be used to identify low-effort agents.
 At the dataset level, the score distribution across agents can help interpret the quality of the crowdsourced dataset.

-We note that the same concept is termed \emph{informed truthfulness} or \emph{informed strategy-proofness} in the peer prediction literature, where the objective is to incentivize agents to report truthful information \citep{shnayder2016informed}.
+We note that the same concept is termed \emph{informed truthfulness} or \emph{informed strategy-proofness} in the peer prediction literature, where the objective is to incentivize agents to report truthful information \cite{shnayder2016informed}.